-STUDENT DRESS CODE (I-416)
+STUDENT DRESS CODE (I-416-A)

 It is the consensus of the administrative and instructional staff at Meridian Technology Center that, in addition to teaching a marketable skill, the school should help students realize that society generally demands certain personal characteristics of those who hope to succeed within it.
 Prospective employers prefer that students develop and demonstrate these characteristics during the training period in order that they may adjust more quickly to job responsibilities following initial employment.
 Clothing should be neat, clean, inoffensive, and appropriate to meet sanitation and safety requirements specific to their training programs.
 Some examples of inappropriate attire are clothing or accessories that display obscene or profane language or symbols; symbolic of drugs, alcohol, sex, gangs, or illegal activities, or that unduly expose the body (for example bare midriffs, clothing that allows the undergarments to be visible when the student is sitting or walking, tank tops, short shorts, and leggings/yoga pants without a long shirt).
+Hoodies worn indoors should have the hoods pulled down.
 Prohibited are the nude look, see-through blouses and revealing fashions without appropriate concealing undergarments.
 For safety and health reasons, footwear is required.
 Hair should be neat, clean, and well-groomed at all times.
+Sunglasses should not be worn indoors unless medically necessary.